-How to Get a Electrician License in Arizona
+How to Get an Electrician License in Arizona

 Last updated: March 1, 2026

 Arizona is a fast-growing Sun Belt market with high demand from retirees and remote workers, making it an excellent place to start a career as a electrician.
-Whether you're looking for a career change or entering the workforce for the first time, obtaining your electrician license in Arizona is a structured process overseen by the Arizona Registrar of Contractors (ROC).
+Licensing in Arizona is overseen by the Arizona Registrar of Contractors (ROC).
+The process does not require any pre-license education hours.
+You'll need to pass the Arizona Electrical Contractor Exam (administered by PSI) with a score of at least 70% on each section.

-Arizona requires just 0 hours of pre-license education — one of the lowest requirements in the nation.
+Arizona does not require any pre-license education hours.
 The total cost is relatively affordable at $250 to $600, including education, application, and exam fees.
 Most aspiring electricians complete the entire process in 4-8 weeks, depending on how quickly they move through the coursework and exam preparation.

 | Requirement | Details |